Atomic-superfluid heat engines controlled by twisted light: Introduction

-The aim of this work is to theoretically propose quantum heat engines based on the Otto cycle for toroidally-trapped \cite{Morizot_2006} BECs that can be manipulated by orbital-angular-momentum (OAM)-carrying photons in a Fabry-P\'erot cavity.
-The presence of the latter enhances the light-matter coupling leading to polaritonic excitations due to the coupling between the optical field in the cavity and the sidemode excitations of the BEC \cite{Kumar_2021}.
-Such a setup has a strong potential for experimental realization \cite{Brennecke_2008,Fickler_2012,Pandey_2019} and has been theoretically proposed to address several outstanding problems in AMO physics \cite{Kumar_2021,Kalita_2023,1_Pradhan_2024,2_Pradhan_2024,Das_2024,Gupta_2024,Pradhan_2025}.
-Being manipulated by cavity optical fields carrying orbital angular momenta, leading to Bragg-diffracted persistent currents in the ring, our proposed quantum heat engines shall be shown to be controllable by the OAM values of the optical fields, thereby opening up the possibility of new state-of-the-art quantum machines.
+The aim of this work is to theoretically propose quantum heat engines based on the Otto cycle for toroidally-trapped \cite{Morizot_2006,Wright_2013} BECs that can be manipulated by orbital-angular-momentum (OAM)-carrying photons \cite{Molina-Terriza_2001,Yao_2011,Fickler_2012} in a Fabry-P\'erot cavity; see Fig. (\ref{schematic}).
+In this proposed setup, a BEC with a well-defined winding number/angular momentum is placed within a high-finesse cavity \cite{Brennecke_2008,Pandey_2019} so as to enhance its coupling to the intracavity photons.
+Such a setup has a strong potential for experimental realization \cite{Brennecke_2008,Pandey_2019} (see also, \cite{Fickler_2012}) and has been theoretically proposed to address several outstanding problems in AMO physics \cite{Kumar_2021,Kalita_2023,1_Pradhan_2024,2_Pradhan_2024,Das_2024,Gupta_2024,Pradhan_2025}.
+The cavity is driven by a two-tone control laser where each tone is prepared in a coherent superposition of Laguerre-Gaussian modes with OAM $\pm\ell\hbar$, thereby forming a weak sinusoidal optical potential around the ring, with the `weakness' ensured by blue-detuning the optical field far from the atomic resonance.
+This optical lattice acts as a Bragg grating, diffracting atoms out of the macroscopically-occupied persistent-current mode (winding number $L_p$) into two weakly-populated atomic sidemodes with winding numbers $L_p\pm 2\ell$ \cite{Kumar_2021}.
+Because these excitation processes must satisfy both angular momentum and energy conservation, the excitation of the sidemodes generally requires a two-photon process in which the optical fields compensate the atomic recoil energy.
+In the resolved-sideband (good-cavity) regime where the recoil energies exceed the cavity linewidth, this motivates the use of a two-tone control laser rather than a monochromatic one.
+Fluctuations of these sidemodes function as excitations that hybridize with the cavity-photon fluctuations to give rise to polariton normal modes.
+By performing detuning sweeps via external control, it is possible to perform a cyclic operation that performs work by operating between the phonon (hot) and photon (cold) reservoirs, much like a conventional heat engine.
+This net work obtained over a cyclic operation manifests as the energy delivered to the external device responsible for imposing the detuning sweeps.
+Being manipulated by cavity optical fields carrying OAM, the proposed quantum heat engine's efficiency shall be shown to be controllable by the OAM values of the optical fields, thereby opening up the possibility of new state-of-the-art quantum machines.